 Match issued means that the boots have been custom made for and supplied to the professional player, but have remained unworn and unused - essentially a spare pair.
 There are a number of reasons a pair of players' boots may not get used, for example in times such as during pre season and at the start of a season where players may not use the SG boots supplied to them by their sponsor as the pitches are not soft enough, so if they'll remain match issued and prepared if unused.
 Another time this can happen is if a player is supplied a pair during an injury spell, the boots will still be match issued and prepared but may not actually get worn as the next colourway may be released by the time the player is fit to play again.

-How do we know the boots are 100% authentic and genuine?
+How do we know the items are all 100% genuine & authentic?

 Nike players' boots should be made in Italy or Bosnia.
 Since 1996, they have had an "Athlete Service" factory located in Montebelluna Italy where they hand make their elite contracted players' boots such as CR7, Neymar and Iniesta, to their exact specifications and requirements - usually there will be no size label if the boots are made here due to them being completely bespoke.
 However, if there is a size label it should have the serial code "999999999" located at the bottom left corner of the tag.
 This is the same with Nike players' boots when made in Bosnia, which is where they make other pros' boots.
 The row of 9's serial code means the boots are for promotional use only, as they are different to what they sell to the public, so will not be able to be sold in a general store.
 Sort of like a "sample".
 The pairs Nike sell to the public are usually of lower quality than what the pros receive, with them normally being made in Vietnam/China as they are mass produced.
 Below is a side by side example of a player issue size label (left) and a retail size label (right).
 In the summer of 2019, Nike changed their size labels within their football boots and have scrapped the "999999999" player code.
 Player issue pairs from this period onwards will either contain normal size labels, the same as retail, or no size label at all (if they are made to measure) but the boots themselves will still present differences which separate them from standard pairs.

-Why do some pairs of match worn and issued boots come without insoles?
+Why do some match worn & issued boots come without insoles?

 Sometimes pairs of match worn or match issued boots will come without any insoles.
 This is because most players use 1 pair of insoles for multiple pairs of boots for comfort reasons, and usually those insoles are completely bespoke made just for their feet, by their sponsor or sometimes by a third party company.
 We managed to acquire a pair of Gareth Bale's insoles, which were made by Podoactiva who are a company that specialise in bespoke sports equipment such as shin guards and insoles for elite professional athletes.
 This is not always the case, sometimes players will just simply wear a standard pair of insoles, it really is circumstantial from player to player.
 Some players, such as Ilkay Gundogan & Gabriel Jesus, get their insoles specially made for them by their sponsor Adidas.
 Custom insoles are more commonly known as orthopaedic insoles.